Now entering its seventh year, Friends of Europe is pleased to announce the first members of the 2019 class of European Young Leaders (EYL40).

 Author, politician and founder of Polin

 Assita is a Belgian author, politician and entrepreneur.
 She is a town councillor in Ixelles (one of the largest districts of Brussels), a popular media commentator, a columnist for newspaper De Standaard and founder of Polin - the political incubator a start-up to help women enter and advance in politics in Belgium.
 Growing up as a child in Burkina Faso, Kanko underwent female genital mutilation.
 After immigrating from the west African nation to Belgium, she became one of the most important fighters for gender equality and women's rights.
-A few years ago, she became a member of the liberal party and has since used the political forum to advocate for fairness.
+Having initially integrated the liberal party, she has since moved to the Flemish conservative party and aims to maintain her advocacy for fairness.
 She wrote two books on feminism and the position of women.

 Andreas Kunze, Germany